mccreath/isitup-for-slack/docs/TUTORIAL.md

 $url_to_check = "https://isitup.org/".$domain.".json";
 ```

-Okay, we've got all our information.
-Now we need to send the URL to isitup.org.
+Now that we've got all our information, we just need to send the URL to isitup.org.

 First, we initialize cURL and tell it what URL we want it to open.
 We pass in our variable `$url_to_check`.